jarjc001/BullsAndCows/README.md

 5. Listing of all games – Historical record of all COMPLETED games
 a.
 SQL Query – Select * … Use a Mapper object
 6. Find game by ID

+Feedback
+Graded by Eugene O'Regan
+100.00 %
+Comments:
+The only thing missing from this is the kitchen sink.
+Oh wait on!!
+An exemplary project - as per usual